Meet the Team

 At Leader Dog, we are fortunate to have some of the brightest minds in the business.
 Meet some of our team members below!

-Manager of Puppy Development
+KPA-CTP, Manager of Canine Development

 Stacey Booms came to Leader Dog in 2013.
 She has been in the animal care industry for over 20 years and is a licensed veterinary technician.
 Stacey describes her work at Leader Dog as “equally rewarding and challenging.”
 She loves working with our puppies and finds joy in continuing the Leader Dog life cycle.
 Some of her responsibilities include overseeing the health and well-being of the breeding colony, doing ultrasounds, x-rays, breeding, and aiding and supporting our volunteer breeding stock hosts.
 Stacey has two dogs of her own, a mix named Barry and a career changed Leader Dog, a black Labrador named Flynn.

 Sally joined the puppy development team in 2017.
 She loves that Leader Dog has a clear mission that is dedicated to empowering people.
 Sally's work at Leader Dog provides support for our hundreds of puppy raisers.
 Her background includes working as an administrative assistant for a private international school and working for the Girl Scouts.
 She has a bachelor’s degree in community service from Michigan State University and enjoys working in the nonprofit sector.
 She is thankful for the supportive, kind and helpful environment at Leader Dog and is proud to be a part of the puppy development team.

 Deaf-Blind Guide Dog Mobility Instructor (GDMI) and Team Supervisor